-Programmers Day is an annual holiday dedicated to programmers.
-Celebrated on September 13th.
+Programmers’ Day is an annual holiday dedicated to programmers on September 13th.
 Some people think that programmers are just lazy people who didn’t want to look for a real job.
 This is a big mistake.
-Thanks to specialists in the IT field, it became possible to optimize work at any enterprise.
+Thanks to specialists in the IT field, it became possible to optimize the work at any enterprise.
 In the age of global computerization, the stability and efficiency of companies often rests on programmers.

-This profession arose back in 1834 – then Charles Babbage invented the first computing device that analyzed data based on a written program.
-The specialty received great development already in the second half of the 20th century, when computers and prototypes of modern computers were actively created.
+This profession arose back in 1834, when Charles Babbage invented the first computing device that analyzed data based on a written program.
+The specialty developed greatly in the second half of the 20th century, when computers and prototypes of modern computers were actively created.

-Today, a programmer is a sought-after and highly paid profession.
+Today, programming is a sought-after and highly paid profession.
 IT employees are required in almost every enterprise.

 - The date of September 13 was not chosen by chance.
 This is the 256th day of the year.
-This number in programming is an eight-bit byte, to obtain which you need to raise 2 to the eighth power.
-And when translated into a binary coding system, 256 equals 100.
+This number in programming is an eight-bit byte, obtained by raising two to the eighth power.
+And when translated into a binary coding system, 256 is 100.

 - Programmers must constantly learn as technology continues to evolve.

-If you want to create something new, you can assemble a team of like-minded people and get to work together.
+If you want to create something new, you can assemble a team of like-minded people and start working together.

 When is Programmers’ Day celebrated in 2022?